Multiplicative structures of the immaculate basis of non-commutative symmetric functions: The product of immaculate functions

 \section{The product of immaculate functions}

-In \cite{BBSSZ}, we conjectured that the product of two immaculate functions expand positively in the immaculate basis in certain cases.
-The main goal of this section is to prove this conjecture by giving an explicit combinatorial formula.
+In \cite{BBSSZ}, we conjectured that the product of two immaculate functions expands positively in the immaculate basis when the composition indexing the right immaculate function is a partition.
+The right Pieri rule is a special case of this product.
+A combinatorial rule for the expansion of the left Pieri rule that explains the occurrence of the negative signs is handled in \cite{BSOZ,SXL}.

+The expansion of $\fS_\alpha \fS_\lambda$, where $\alpha$ is a composition and $\lambda$ is a partition, provides new insight on the multiplication of Schur functions (see for example Corollary \ref{cor:newsym}).
+This rule has interesting combinatorics and a beautiful geometric interpretation as seen in Section~\ref{niceass}.

+The main goal of this section is to give an explicit positive combinatorial rule for the product of two immaculate functions when the composition indexing the right immaculate function is a partition.
 Our proof follows some techniques developed in \cite{BG90} and \cite{BS02}.

+The general rule for the multiplication of two immaculate functions is out of the scope of this paper.
+In \cite{SXL}, S.~X.~Li extended our involution to explain the left Pieri rule, but this extension does not provide the necessary insight to provide an expression for the general product of two immaculate functions indexed by compositions.